Effects of Hurricane Helene in Georgia: Preparations

 The coast of Georgia was placed under tropical storm warnings.
 In contrast, Southwest Georgia was placed under a hurricane warning which extended as far north into the state as Spalding County, Georgia, and all tropical storm watches in Georgia were replaced with tropical storm warnings as far north as the Tennessee and Georgia state border.
 The National Weather Service in Peachtree City accidentally issued a hurricane warning for Jackson County, Georgia when it was supposed to be a tropical storm warning.

 In addition, on the night of September 26, an extreme wind warning was issued for portions of South Georgia, including Valdosta.
 On September 24, in preparation for Helene, officials in the counties of Bryan, Candler, and Chatham began mobilizing emergency response centers.
 Colquitt, Thomas, and Decatur counties opened shelters.
 That same day, Governor Brian Kemp issued a state of emergency for Georgia since Helene was expected to track into the state.
 In Thomas County, the Public Works Department began providing sandbags due to the storm.

 On September 25, schools were closed in the counties of Bibb and Twiggs.
 Many schools in the Atlanta metro area canceled instruction for September 26 and 27, such as Atlanta Public Schools, with some counties moving students and non-essential workers online.
 Elsewhere, in Clayton County schools, indoor and outdoor athletic events were canceled.
 The Cumberland Island National Seashore and Fort Pulaski National Monument closed on September 25 in preparation for the hurricane.
 Several attractions in Atlanta were closed on September 26 and 27, including Zoo Atlanta and the Georgia Aquarium.
+Amtrak modified or canceled several of its southeastern train routes between September 27 and October 1 because of the storm.

 The Atlanta Braves postponed the remaining two games in a series against the New York Mets to September 30 in a doubleheader.
 45 high school football games which were originally scheduled for the week of September 30 – October 6 were postponed due to several school closures.
 Curfews were implemented by several localities on September 26.
 Emory University moved classes online for September 26 and 27, and the University of Georgia canceled classes entirely.
 Ahead of the storm, vice-presidential nominee JD Vance canceled two events on September 26 for the 2024 Trump–Vance campaign scheduled in Macon and Flowery Branch.